typotheque/text-shaping/docs/tutorial-taml.md

 ## B.2.1 Scope of the exemplar font project

 - Script: தமிழ் Tamil
-    - The script suffix `..Taml` is omitted from glyph names in this tutorial.
+    - The script suffix `-taml` is omitted from glyph names in this tutorial.
 - Orthography: contemporary தமிழ் Tamil

 ## B.2.2 Character-to-glyph mapping